Technical-Debt-Large-Scale/my_validation/README.md

 ![time_resolution_in_commits_issues](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/time_resolution_in_commits_issues.png)

-## RQ4 - Do commits with SATD and issues with architectural impact affect a substantial number of LOC changes?
+## RQ4 - Do commits with critical classes and SATD and issues with architectural impact affect a substantial number of LOC changes?

 ![Boxplot Lines - LOC - changes in Commits in issues with AI and SATD](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/boxplot_lines_changes_in_commits_issues_with_ai_satd_color.png)
 - c1 (Cassandra) - commits with SATD and issues with Architectural Impact